-CEZ Razpredelenie Bulgaria AD, CEZ Elektro Bulgaria AD, and TEC Varna EAD appealed against the decision of the DKEVR, stipulating prices for the period from July 1, 2012 to June 30, 2013.
+CEZ Razpredelenie Bulgaria AD, CEZ Elektro Bulgaria AD, and TEC Varna EAD appealed against the decision of the State Commission for Energy and Water Regulation (DKEVR), stipulating prices for the period from July 1, 2012 to June 30, 2013.
 The DKEVR had not approved the prices and requested revenues as proposed by the three companies and, in the opinion of the companies, had breached the rules of procedure and the law a number of times when making its decision.